saucelabs/sauce-docs/docs/mobile-apps/features/camera-image-injection.md

 ## Live Testing

-During a Live test, you'll be prompted in the UI to upload a photo that will be fed to your app, rather than using your device camera to take the photo.
+During a live test, you'll be prompted in the UI to upload a photo that will be fed to your app, rather than using your device camera to take the photo.

 1. In Sauce Labs, click **LIVE** and then click **Mobile App**.
 2. On the **App Selection** test page, hover over the test and then click **Settings**.